A new small park with a circular bosque of trees connects the mixed-use development with a heritage landmark building.

 Nestled in the Summerhill neighborhood adjacent to the former North Toronto railway station and now LCBO (Liquor Control Board of Ontario) branch, the future Scrivener Court public realm will offer an alternative to the bustling and car-oriented Yonge Street.
-Centered on a mid-block plaza with café-style patio seating, catenary lighting, and a grapefruit-themed water basin, the pedestrian will encounter a safe and attractive urban environment.
-Laneways connect the plaza on the four sides to the perimeter sidewalks and to the LCBO and the Five Thieves, which are well-known heritage structures around the city.
-A “carpet”-like granite paving unifies the entire block and extends into Scrivener Square to the north and Price Street to the south creating a curbless street condition and increasing connectivity to the adjacent neighborhood.
+Centered on a circular bosque of trees with a pedestrian-friendly and realigned Scrivener Square, the pedestrian will encounter a safe and attractive urban environment.
+Mews through the development and along the Five Thieves buildings connect the plaza to an inner courtyard with café-style patio seating, suspended catenary lighting, and a grapefruit-themed water basin.
+A “carpet”-like granite paving unifies the entire block and extends into Scrivener Square to the north and Price Street to the south creating a low-curb street condition and increasing connectivity to the adjacent neighborhood.

 Diamond Corp. & Tricon Capital